Poll shows Conor Lamb with double-digit lead over Keith Rothfus

 Democrat Conor Lamb holds a double-digit lead over Republican Keith Rothfus in the race for the newly drawn 17th Congressional District northwest of Pittsburgh, according to a new Monmouth University poll.

-Fifty-one percent of poll respondents supported Lamb compared to the 39 percent who supported Rothfus, according to the results.
+Fifty-one percent of potential voters support Lamb compared to 39 percent for Rothfus, according to the results.
 Nine percent were undecided.
-Monmouth polled a group of 401 people in the district who have either voted in an election since 2010 or who have recently registered to vote.
+Monmouth polled a group of 401 people in the district who have either voted in an election since 2010 or who have recently registered to vote, and the margin of error was 6.8 percent.

-Fifty percent of the poll respondents were registered Democrats, while 38 percent were registered Republicans and 12 percent were registered with neither party, according to the poll’s methodology notes.
-When pollsters asked voters what party they identified with, 38 percent said they were Democrats, 34 percent said they were Republicans and 28 percent said they were independent.
-The poll was conducted by telephone from July 19 to 22.

 Lamb, 34, of Mt.
-Lebanon, won a special election in March to serve out the remainder of former Republican Rep. Tim Murphy’s term in the old 18th Congressional District south of Pittsburgh.
+Lebanon, won a special election in March to serve out the remainder of former Republican U.S. Rep. Tim Murphy’s term in the existing 18th Congressional District south of Pittsburgh.
 Since then, the state Supreme Court implemented a new congressional district map after ruling that the old map had been unconstitutionally gerrymandered to benefit Republicans.

-Rothfus, 56, of Sewickley, has represented the old 12th District since 2012, when he unseated incumbent Democratic Rep. Mark Critz.
+Rothfus, 56, of Sewickley, has represented the 12th District since 2012, when he unseated incumbent Democratic U.S. Rep. Mark Critz.

 “Rothfus knocked off a Democratic incumbent in 2012 largely due to a favorably drawn map.
 It looks like the new court-ordered map could be responsible for his defeat if these poll results hold,” Patrick Murray, director of the independent Monmouth University Polling Institute, said in a news release on the results.